-If this occurs then a work up should be started to identify if your goiter is actually causing problems or if it considered "silent".
+If this occurs then a workup should be started to identify if your goiter is actually causing problems or if it is considered “silent”.

-Another important point about Goiters is that they can manifest as all sorts of shapes and sizes.
+Another important point about Goiters is that they can manifest in all sorts of shapes and sizes.

 Traditionally we think of an enlarged thyroid gland caused by a goiter to be completely uniform or equally enlarged.